SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    </ rowHeight is equal to 90

-The first example's use of the ternary conditional operator means that ``rowHeight`` can be set to the correct value on a single line of code --- this is more concise than the second example.
+The first example's use of the ternary conditional operator means that ``rowHeight`` can be set to the correct value on a single line of code, which is more concise than the code used in the second example.

 The ternary conditional operator provides an efficient shorthand for deciding which of two expressions to consider.